estruyf/presentation-web-quality-playwright/.demo/slides/e2e-testing.md

 # What is Playwright?

-[Playwright](https://playwright.dev/) is a powerful open-source framework for E2E testing of web applications.
+[Playwright](https://playwright.dev/) is a open-source framework for E2E testing of web applications.

 - Developed by Microsoft
 - Supports **Chromium**, **Firefox**, and **WebKit**